 Okay, so Mars is liberated, the EDF is going to stick to their day jobs of defending Earth from swarms of giant bugs and you don’t know what to do.
 Red Faction Guerrilla: ReMARStered has you covered!
 First of all, the DLC chapter “Demons of the Badlands” is present within the game from the beginning.
 Here you get to play as a young Samanya as she defects from the Marauders and joined the Red Faction.
 You’ll get a bunch of new missions, weapons, vehicles and backstory to play through.

-Single player not your thing?
+Is single-player not your thing?
 What about multiplayer?
 You have a few different modes to pick between as you grab a buddy to play with.
 They all mainly revolve around causing the most damage to a building or taking it down the fastest with limited weaponry, but it’s a lot of fun.
-You can choose what weapons you have access too, what area, what your goals are etc… It’s so much fun if you know someone else who is playing the game and certainly stands out as a really cool addition rather than a tacked on extra.
+You can choose what weapons you have access to, what area, what your goals are etc… It’s so much fun if you know someone else who is playing the game and certainly stands out as a really cool addition rather than a tacked-on extra.

 Also, if you look off into the distance and turn you will notice a strange effect. the far distance directly in front of you won’t have many mountains, but to the left and right of your view, it will have.
 As you turn your view, the pattern continues, with mountains popping up out of nowhere and some shrinking as you look at them.
 It’s clearly an issue with the LOD and the fact it’s rendering the mountains rather than using a generic skybox.
 However, it’s really off-putting and once you see it, you won’t unsee it.